timsluis/timsluis/README.md

 - 👋 Hi, I’m @timsluis
-- 🗺️ Working on Studio Wolf Maps
+- 🗺️ Working Wolf Maps
-- 🐺 Co-Founder of Studio Wolf
+- 🐺 Co-Founder of Wolf Maps
 - 🌱 I’m currently learning GIS stuff
 - 💞️ I’m looking to collaborate on cool products that use maps.
 - 📫 How to reach me: tim@studiowolf.com